ellemouton/website/content/posts/ark-forfeits-and-connectors.md

 batch transaction, and the same atomicity holds: if the batch transaction confirms then your coins are on-chain and the operator can claim the old VTXO, and if it never confirms then your old VTXO is still yours.

+## Wrapping up

+Forfeits and connectors are the machinery behind every move out of a batch, whether you are leaving the Ark entirely or just refreshing a VTXO that is running out of time.
+The forfeit transaction is the operator's insurance, and the connector is what stops that insurance from being worth anything until the new batch transaction is actually on-chain.
+One dependency, and the swap becomes safe in both directions at once.

+Everything in this part has been about moving between batches.
+The next part is about what you can do without waiting for a batch transaction at all.

 [litepaper]: https://docs.arklabs.xyz/ark.pdf
 [arkade]: https://github.com/lightninglabs/ark